SophiaHZheng/R/README.md

 # R-exercise

-This repository includes my exercises of R programming in classes or online courses.
+This repository includes my exercises of R programming completed in classes or online courses.

 The files starting with 'Exercise' are mostly basic practices when learning R.